Companies applying for strike-off

 - Accounts and tax computations have been submitted up to the date of cessation of business*;

-- No outstanding tax matters (e.g. queries raised by IRAS, objections to assessments, payments, etc); and
+- No outstanding tax matters before closure of bank account** (e.g. queries raised by IRAS, objections to assessments, payments, refund of tax credit, etc); and

 - GST registration has been cancelled and there are no outstanding GST matters.